readtime logo 3 min read / September 11 2024

 A Summary On How Organisations Need To Maximise Women Leadership

-This study is one of the most significant pieces of research conducted on gender in the C-suite, covering 17 years of the Russel 3000 group companies.
-It provides an insightful analysis of women’s underrepresentation and outperformance in executive positions.
+This study is one of the most significant pieces of research conducted on gender in the C-suite.
+While published in 2019, it covers 17 years of the Russel 3000 group companies and provides an insightful analysis of women’s underrepresentation and outperformance in executive positions -insights that remain highly relevant today.

 Summary and Methodology